bootchk/sleepSyncAgent/README.md

 	- RTOS and wireless stack on target chip

 		- a Bluetooth stack with Broadcaster/Observer roles to implement a UDP like protocol, without connections (TI CC2650, FUTURE)
-		- a raw wireless protocol stack (Nordic nRF52)
+		- a proprietary wireless protocol stack (Nordic nRF52)

 Debug configuration
 -